 University Police Officers have statewide jurisdiction.
-Their primary jurisdiction is State University-owned property and roadways that cross or about the campus.
+Their primary jurisdiction is State University-owned property and roadways on the campus.

-AUTHORITY TO ARREST AND RELATIONSHIPS WITH OTHER LEAS
+AUTHORITY TO ARREST AND RELATIONSHIPS WITH OTHER LAW ENFORCEMENT AGENCIES

 Authority to Arrest

 University Police Officers carry firearms and have the authority to make arrests, conduct criminal investigations, execute both search and arrest warrants, issue uniform traffic tickets, appearance tickets, and issue summonses for parking as well as enforce any general, special or local law, ordinance, rule, regulation, judgment, or order.